UNFmontreal/toad/doc/toad/src/en/tasks/05-Upsampling.md

 ## Expected result(s) - Quality Assessment (QA)

-- Diffusion weigthed images upsampled
+- Diffusion-weigthed upsampled images
-- Creation of a png of dwi and a png of the b0
+- Creation of a png of DWI and a png of the b0